Chumbawamba to return with new documentary and 'Tubthumping' reissue

 Chumbawamba are making a comeback after almost a decade away with a new documentary.

-The Leeds band, best known for their 1997 hit ‘Tubthumping (I Get Knocked Down)’, announced their split back in 2012 after almost 30 years together.
+The Leeds band, best known for their 1997 hit ‘Tubthumping (I Get Knocked Down)’, announced their split back in 2012 after nearly 30 years together.

 Now, former frontman Dunstan Bruce has revealed that he has “just finished a documentary about Chumbawamba.
 It has taken five years to make and that film will answer a lot of questions.”